Gunungsitoli: Agriculture and fisheries

 Despite it being smaller than other sectors in terms of contribution to the GRP, agriculture employs around 31% of the city's workforce.
 In 2019, 2313 ha of the city was cultivated for paddy with a crop yield of 12,997 tons.
 Copra is among the island's main exports and is shipped from Gunungsitoli after being harvested from neighbouring regencies.
 Other cultivated crops in Gunungsitoli are maize with a crop yield of 655.54 tons, cassava with 1,456 tons, and sweet potatoes with production of 634.25 tons.
 Most of the city's population planted cassava without harvesting it, and instead used its leaves to feed pigs.
 The pig population in Gunungsitoli as of 2020 was 2,699.
 The city's egg production was 268 tons in 2020.
 The same year's fish catch was 6,284 tons from the sea and 129 tons of freshwater fish.

 Industry

 North Gunungsitol hosts the only shipyard on Nias.
 The shipyard was built in 2017 and started operating in 2019, mostly repairing and painting ships.
 The city government runs an ice factory mainly to support the city's fisheries.
-The factory has capability to produce around 300 blocks of ice per day.
+The factory has the capability to produce around 300 blocks of ice per day.
 Other industries in the city include production of foods for livestock.
 Gunungsitoli has significant tofu industry; tofu is produced from soybeans from other regions such as Sibolga.
 Other processed products in the city includes dodol with durian flavour, which is Nias' signature dish; furniture products, and taro-related products.

 There are also fisheries-related industries such as fish processing and production of canned fish.